Lyrics-Tags-Generator/lyrics-tags-generator-docs/README.md

+# ⚠️ Currently finishing up the final iterations, will fully update docs when everything is done. ⚠️

 # Lyrics Tags Generator ([tags.notnick.io](https://tags.notnick.io/))

 This is a small utility tool for personal use, but you can also use it if you have a music channel on [YouTube](https://www.youtube.com).